osuosl/orvsd_central/docs/source/testing.rst

-How to run automated tests
+How to Run Automated Tests
 ============

 Use the following commands